 What happens if a dispute arises as regards granting the leave?

 The first port of call should be the SIPTU representative who will assist with advice and representation with the employer at the level of the enterprise.
-If the matter is unresolved an employee, and unusually an employer, are entitled to refer a dispute to the Rights Commissioner Service.
+If the matter is unresolved an employee, and unusually an employer, are entitled to refer a dispute to the Workplace Relations Commission.
 The referral must be within 6 months of the disputed entitlement.
 SIPTU members will be provided with representation.

-The employer or employee may appeal the Rights Commissioner’s decision to the Employment Appeals Tribunal.
-An appeal is made by giving written notice to the Tribunal within 4 weeks of the date on which the Rights Commissioner’s decision is given.
+The employer or employee may appeal the Workplace Relations Commission’s decision to the Labour Court.
+An appeal is made by submitting an appeal form to the Labour Court within 42 days of the date on which the Workplace Relation Commission’s decision is given.

 In conclusion, Sharon would qualify for a day off under force majeure rules.
 If her boss disputes the issue she can call upon her SIPTU representative for advice and support.